PLANNING APPLICATION FOR THE EXTRACTION

 A number of studies will or have been completed to inform the site design and confirm the environmental acceptability of the development.

 No notable species of plants were found and most of the habitats present were of little ecological interest.
+The report also set out best practice measures to ensure the protection of surrounding trees during construction and operation of the development.

 An Outline Hydrological Impact Assessment and Water Management Plan has been prepared by Envirocentre.
 In this regard: